CQCL/tket/tket/src/WeightSubgrMono/README.txt

 - It is often much faster if you only want a reasonable solution, or if you don't care about proving optimality.
 The solver can be stopped and restarted.

+- Don't think of the list of nodes as a historical record of previous states (although it looks that way).
+Instead, think of them as future candidate states to collapse further (by making more assignments).
+E.g., when we decide to make a new assignment PV->TV, we remove TV from Domain(PV)={TV,a,b,c,...} before creating the next node, to leave Domain(PV) = {TV} in the new node, but Domain(PV)={a,b,c,...} in the old node.
+Thus the OLD node, now changed, is NOT any previously considered state, since Domain(PV) is different from both the original node AND the new node.

 NOTABLE CHANGES FROM PREVIOUS VERSIONS: